-Item 2 on the asset side, equal to a symbolic value of $\in 1$ , consists of the detachable coupons that assign to the NRF the claim on any excess return on the loan portfolios transferred from the former bridge banks in the course of securitization operations.
+It also comprises, at the symbolic value of €1, the detachable coupons that assign to the NRF the claim on any excess return on the loan portfolios transferred from the former bridge banks in the course of securitization operations.
 In no circumstances can the relative value be negative.

 The detachable coupons were transferred from the former bridge banks to the NRF for no payment over the course of 2017 and they are not listed on regulated markets.
-As a result, these instruments are shown in the accounts at the total recognized symbolic value of $\notin 1.^{17}$
+As a result, these instruments are shown in the accounts at the total recognized symbolic value of $\in 1.^{18}$